ekkis/js-prototypes/README.md

 `for (var i in o)` without calling `.hasOwnProperty()`), and there are many of those, therefore this module creates the methods as non-enumerable, which will be perfectly safe

+  ### isEmpty

+  Returns a boolean value indicating whether the object contains any visible members (this excludes functions and other attributes created with `enumerable: false`)

   ### keys

   Equivalent to `Object.keys()`